 - easy cleaning possibility

-- very powerful
+- very powerful heat transfer

 The heating for the first and second stage is done by BUCO heat exchange plates, whereby steam or thermal oil then flows through the plates.

 If single-stage deep-freezing is possible compared to the conventional two-stage method with deep-freezing in an air tunnel, a large amount of energy is saved.
 BUCO heat exchanger plates and BUCO Falling Film Chillers ensure safe operation in industrial refrigeration.
 Operation is guaranteed, as the highest quality requirements are set by the customer during production.

 What Do You Look For in a Process Cooling Equipment Supplier?